• Recipes

 • Straight Neck Squash - A favorite of mine for making fried squash!

-When to Grow Summer Squash
+When To Grow Summer Squash

 Summer Squash can be grown in the Spring, Summer and Fall.
 For most climates, Summer Squash will grow until a frost kills it.
 They are easy to germinate and very fast growers.
 Most varieties are ready to harvest in just 50 days from sowing.
 In most climates, summer squash is started in early spring.
 For a head start in the Spring start plants indoors before your last frost date.